BestTimesToVisit.com Logo

 Walking

 Segovia's historic center is compact and incredibly walkable, making it the best way to truly experience its charm.
-The Aqueduct, Cathedral, Alcázar, and numerous plazas are all within easy walking distance of each other.
+Most major attractions like the Aqueduct, Cathedral, and Alcázar are within easy walking distance of each other.

 Cost:Free!